cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 > a.
 Use Code 3 if the applicant or co-applicant does not provide the information in an application taken by mail, internet, or telephone.

 > b.
-Use Code 4 if the requirement to report the applicant's or borrower's sex does not apply to the covered loan or application that your institution is reporting.
+Use Code 4 if the requirement to report the applicant’s or borrower’s sex does not apply to the covered loan or application that your institution is reporting.

 > c.
 Use Code 5 in the co-applicant field if there are no co-applicants or co-borrowers.

 > > i.
 If there is more than one co-applicant or co-borrower, provide the required information only for the first co-applicant or co-borrower listed on the collection form.

 > d.
 Use Code 6 if the applicant or co-applicant selected both male and female.